dlstreamer/dlstreamer/docs/source/_doxygen/index.md

 ## Custom post-processing tutorial

-There are several ways how you can access inference results provided by Intel® DL Streamer elements in GStreamer pipeline using Intel® DL Streamer API:
+There are several ways how you can access inference results provided by Deep Learning Streamer elements in GStreamer pipeline using Deep Learning Streamer API:

-1. Create **C++/Python** application, which sets up callback on buffer passing through any Intel® DL Streamer element and runs video analytics pipeline.
-In the body of this callback GstBuffer and, hence, Intel® DL Streamer API will be available
+1. Create **C++/Python** application, which sets up callback on buffer passing through any Deep Learning Streamer element and runs video analytics pipeline.
+In the body of this callback GstBuffer and, hence, Deep Learning Streamer API will be available
 2. Create **C++/Python** application, which runs video analytics pipeline with standard appsink element added as sink.
 You will then be able to register callback on GstBuffer incoming to appsink
-3. Write your own GStreamer plugin which has access to GstBuffers coming through and insert it to pipeline after Intel® DL Streamer inference elements
+3. Write your own GStreamer plugin which has access to GstBuffers coming through and insert it to pipeline after Deep Learning Streamer inference elements

-We've got plenty examples of following ways 1 & 2 in our samples and most existing Intel® DL Streamer elements relying on existing inference result are basically based on 3rd way (e.g. **gvaclassify**, **gvatrack**, and more).
+We've got plenty examples of following ways 1 & 2 in our samples and most existing DL Streamer elements relying on existing inference result are basically based on 3rd way (e.g. **gvaclassify**, **gvatrack**, and more).
 Let's focus on one specific task: let's say, you have very specific deep learning model, which requires custom post-processing (**gvadetect** is not able to correctly interpret inference results of some models you can train or find on Web).
 You know how post processing should be implemented, but you don't know how to get and make any use of inference results produced by video analytics pipeline.
 To solve this task, you will need **gvainference** element, which runs deep learning model inference on passing video frame and stores raw inference result in a form of `GVA::Tensor`, attached to `GVA::VideoFrame`.
 So we use **gvainference** to get tensors, but how do we access these produced tensors?

 Any of 3 approaches above will suffice.
 For the clarity of explanation, let's choose 1st one and focus on it.
 Also, for our tutorial we will add "custom" post-processing for SSD-like models. **gvadetect** already implements this type of post-processing, but here we will use **gvainference** and set up post-processing as callback.
 In your case, you will need to only put your post-processing code instead of ours.